 Truth comes out

-Over the following years, Gareth Peirce, one of the solicitors acting for the Guildford Four, conducted further investigations into the prosecution case.
-And she was able to find enough evidence to warrant an appeal hearing.
+Over the following years, Gareth Peirce, a solicitor acting for Gerry Conlon, one of the Guildford Four, conducted further investigations into the prosecution case.
+Alongside others, she was able to find enough evidence to warrant an appeal hearing.

 In 1989, at the Old Bailey, police evidence against the Guildford Four was shown to have been entirely “fabricated” and based – as Judge Lane put it – on “lies”.
 Defendants’ alibis were also ignored by police including: